Bimodal SegNet: Instance Segmentation Fusing Events and RGB Frames for Robotic Grasping

 \section{{CONCLUSIONS}}

-In this paper, a novel architecture for instance segmentation in robotic grasping using a dynamic vision sensor is presented.
-The architecture fuses the events frames and RGB frames at various resolutions of the event encoder and RGB encoder, which further fuses the feature maps in the decoder.
-The feature maps from both encoders are passed into the spatial pyramidal block where atrous convolutions are employed.
+In this paper, Bimodal SegNet, a novel architecture for instance segmentation in robotic grasping using a dynamic vision sensor is presented.
+The architecture fuses the event and RGB frames at various resolutions of the event encoder and RGB encoder using a cross attention mechanism, which further fuses the feature maps in the decoder.
+The feature maps from both encoders are weighted and passed into the APFA block where atrous convolutions are employed.

-Our proposed model achieves state-of-the-art performance on the ESD dataset in terms of mIoU and pixel accuracy, as demonstrated in multiple scenarios with variations in object types, trajectory, camera speed, apparent size, and lighting conditions.
+Our proposed model achieves state-of-the-art performance on the ESD-1 and ESD-2 datasets in terms of mIoU and pixel accuracy, as demonstrated in multiple scenarios with variations in object types, trajectory, camera speed, apparent size, and lighting conditions.
 The fusion approach we propose achieves high robustness against various challenges, such as occlusions, low lighting, small objects, high speed, and linear motion.
 Bimodal SegNet, leveraging the complementarity of events and frames, outperforms unimodal encoder-decoder approaches.
-The experimental comparisons to alternative fusion strategies, including the state-of-the-art transformer-based CMX, demonstrate the superiority of our proposed architecture that fuses RGB and event frames at multiple resolutions, with skip connections and atrous convolutions.
+In comparison to the state-of-the-art transformer-based CMX, the proposed Bimodal SegNet exhibits higher accuracy, with lower complexity and computational cost, and therefore the superiority of our proposed architecture that fuses RGB and event frames at multiple resolutions, with skip connections and atrous convolutions is demonstrated.

-Our future objective is to improve the current method's temporal limitations caused by event framing by incorporating an asynchronous event-based approach to effectively leverage the event camera's high temporal resolution for unknown object segmentation.
+In the future, we aim to enhance the capabilities of the event camera by integrating an asynchronous event-based approach.
+This would effectively leverage the high temporal resolution of the event camera for segmenting unknown objects in robotic grasping.
+Moreover, this advancement could be generalized to a variety of tasks in industrial applications, such as real-time identification and manipulation on assembly lines, robotics-based sorting, and machining tasks such as drilling and sinking to establish more robust and adaptive machine vision systems.